 Full time travel with kids: Day to day life

-We have always home educated and as such, our kids have spent pretty much every day with me.
+We have always home educated and as such, our kids have spent pretty much every day, at least in part, with me.
 Back in the UK we spent our days visiting friends, playing at home, visiting parks, libraries and soft plays, doing chores and errands, having holidays in Dorset (where our extended family live) and abroad, and just living, slowly.

 We travel semi-slowly.
-If we find somewhere we like we stay for around a month; we did this in Bali and Thailand and now here in Sri Lanka.
+If we find somewhere we like, we stay longer.
+We did this in Bali and Thailand and now here in Sri Lanka.
 It’s nice to find the good places to eat, shop and play, the best bits of the beach and to get into some kind of routine.

 We tidy the apartment several times a day (sand, everywhere, always) shake the sand off the sheets and remake the beds each day, put cockroach blockers over the drains (don’t ask), deal with any ants that are trying to ruin our lives, take the rubbish out, turn the water pump on and off (otherwise we have noooo water ever) and just do that kind of life stuff, y’know?

 Food shopping is usually done at a combination of supermarkets and markets.
 Fresh stuff is better and cheaper at market stalls, and they are fun to visit too- pasta, jam etc we buy from supermarkets.
 Here in Sri Lanka we’ve found a bakery that does a huge fresh loaf each morning for 25p and in Bali there was a place that did hot local breakfast for 60p, so we scope out places like that everywhere we go too.